novojitdas/Dengue-Prevention-and-Cleaning-System/README.md

 ## Project Description

 400 million peoples around the world are getting infected with dengue virus.
-Most of them can be simply avoided by reducing the mosquito habitat.When we are creating this project, more than 200 patients hospitalized just because of dengue in last 24 hours.
+Pollution and stucked water is creating large impact on mosquito habitat.Most of them can be simply avoided by reducing the mosquito habitat.

-So our team take the responsibilities of reducing the dengue mosquito habitat of Dhaka City.
+When we are creating this project, more than 200 patients hospitalized just because of dengue in last 24 hours.
+So our will team takes the responsibility of reducing the dengue mosquito habitat of Dhaka City.
+We divided the Dhaka city into 7 separate zones.

+Based on local people's everyday report.We created a datasheet of pollution.
+Our cleaner team will work one day of a week in each zone.
+Also based on reports, if we find more than 25% reports than others from a zone.
+We will send our team to that zone using priority basis.

 <p align="center">
   <br>